 The guidelines for the overall Fund portfolio are:

-No gearing will be employed.
-There is potential for an undrawn credit facility of 10% of Fund size available for periods of excessive redemption pressure, used to bridge redemption points through to underlying property sales.
+None of the properties will be mortgaged.
+There is potential for a credit facility of 10% of Fund size available for periods of excessive redemption pressure, used to bridge redemption points through to underlying property sales.

-The portfolio will normally be invested according to the regional and type distribution of value of the UK housing stock.
+The portfolio will aim over the long term to be invested according to the regional and type distribution of value of the UK housing stock.
 For example, around 20% of UK housing, by value, is held in property in London; to better track the performance of the UK housing market the Fund will aim to invest 20% by value in London.
 Approximately 50% of London housing is flats: the Fund will aim to hold the same proportion in its holdings in that region.
 The Fund will also aim to invest in assets that are representative of the region by price, with a Fund average house price not exceeding that of the UK mainland market, taken as a whole.

 The Fund will invest primarily in low-maintenance, new build properties in areas with high rental demand and a history of strong capital growth.
 Properties will be selected on a long term ‘buy and hold’ strategy, although the Fund has the flexibility to divest underperforming parts of the portfolio, as well as scaling up others.
 Trading and “churn” will be minimised while maintaining an appropriate divestment strategy for non-performing assets.